Our Music

 Footprints.

-Another Wayne Shorter tune, this one is in six-eight and gives our flugel horn player a chance to shine.
+Another Wayne Shorter tune, this one is in six-eight.

 Thieves in Temple.